Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Acceleration Opportunities due to Compact Models and the Need for Special Support

-$\bullet$ Several pruning techniques, including \cite{lecun1990optimal, hassibi1993second, hertz2018introduction}, remove unimportant weights and alleviate the overfitting of the model while maintaining the classification accuracy.
-Typically, weights with the least significant values can be safely pruned \cite{han2015learning, han2015deep, han2020survey} (in training or post-training).
-It is also observed that such weight pruning techniques bring regularity in the learning of the model and can often slightly increase accuracy \cite{kang2019accelerator, zhou2018cambricon}.
-Pruning algorithms introduce significant sparsity, e.g., more than 60\% weights of CONV and more than 90\% of weights of FC layers can be removed \cite{han2015learning}.
-Similarly, techniques can prune more than 80\% weights of RNN, GRU, or LSTM networks \cite{narang2017exploring, han2017ese, zhu2017prune}, especially for medium or large models, without significantly increasing error rate.
-Besides, regularization of the models e.g., L1 or group-lasso based regularization can lead to unstructured or structured sparsity of weights \cite{wen2016learning, goodfellow2016deep}.
+$\bullet$ Pruning techniques remove unimportant weights and alleviate the overfitting of the model while maintaining the classification accuracy.
+Typically, weights with the least significant values can be safely pruned \cite{han2015learning, han2020survey} (in training or post-training).
+Pruning can bring regularity in the learning of the model and can even increase accuracy slightly \cite{kang2019accelerator, zhou2018cambricon}.
+Pruning algorithms introduce significant sparsity, e.g., more than 60\% weights of CONV and more than 90\% of the weights of FC layers can be removed \cite{han2015learning} ($W$-sparsity).
+For recent compact models like MobileNetV2 and EfficientNetB0, W-sparsity can be 50\%--93\% (80\%--85\% in point-wise convolutions) \cite{elsen2020fast}, which reduces MACs by 2.5$\times$--4.2$\times$.
+Similarly, more than 80\% weights of RNN, GRU, or LSTMs can be pruned \cite{narang2017exploring, han2017ese, zhu2017prune}, especially for medium or large models, without significantly increasing error rate.
+For NLP models Transformers \cite{vaswani2017attention} and BERT \cite{devlin2019bert}, recent techniques induce 80\% \cite{gale2019state} and 93\% \cite{huggingface} W-sparsity, which reduces total MACs by about 4.8$\times$ and 12.3$\times$, respectively.
+Besides, regularization of the models (e.g., L1 or group-lasso based) can induce unstructured or structured W-sparsity \cite{wen2016learning}.